taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-23_Character-Profiles.md

 ## Serena Ramirez

+Serena is Eireena's right-hand and body guard.
+She has studied and trained as a Guardian of the Biononymous, the subpopulation within the Biononymous cult that specializes in combat, security, and information technology.

+### Visual checklist for character designs

+* Mexican-American
+* Average height, powerful athletic build, wide hips, large thighs, broad shoulders, and large bust
+* face: round, prominent cheekbones, thick lips
+* hair: very dark brown, very wavy, long (when down goes a little past her armpits), tends to wear it in a loose side braids
+* eyes: large, chocolate brown
+* skin: colour of dark cappuccino
+* dressed in Biononymous clothing appropriate for a Guardian, with Green Haven Clarksville motifs
+  * head scarf and face veil is dark grey
+  * jacket is embroidered with schematic representations of the crystal structure of [stishovite](https://en.wikipedia.org/wiki/Stishovite), an extremely hard and dense polymorph of silica.

 ## Minka Oosou

 Earther, member of the Automata Clan (South America).
 To apply to the ISE Corps, disguises herself as a member of an Underground Earther.
 Fiercely loyal, loudly opinionated, and stubbornly principled.
 Argumentative and very blunt, incredibly competitive and belligerently anti-authoritarian.
 Has a terrible soft spot for underdogs and can't help getting involved in a fight if she feels that someone is being bullied or abused.
 Cares deeply for Asoka.